karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 Very elegant and absolutely beautiful.
 Again, thank you for [this source](https://math.stackexchange.com/questions/1316529/why-does-an-integral-change-signs-when-flipping-the-boundaries) for the explanation.

 # Back to the example of electrostatic potential
 But we are still not done yet.
 There is no sign change between the two integrals we wrote, i.e.,

 <img src="4-Electrostatic_Potential/work_against_electric_field.png" width="450" align="middle" style="display:block; margin: auto">

 $$\int_{\infty}^{R} \vec{F}_{WL} \, \vec{dr}=\int_{R}^{\infty} \vec{F}_{e} \, \vec{dr}.$$

 Where did the minus sign go?
-If you look at the image above, you'll see that $F_{WL}$ and $F_{e}$ look in the opposite direction, therefore the $-1$ multiplier is "baked in".
+If you look at the image above, you'll see that $F_{WL}$ and $F_{e}$ look in the opposite direction, therefore the $-1$ multiplier is "baked into" that relationship.
 So this is the story of the Magic Switcheroo. **All hail the Magic Switcheroo!** This was not trivial for me, at least not for the first sight, and hence I put here this explanation.
 If it was trivial for you, please stop reading this - go and build a time machine or something.

 Now let's start evaluating this.
 On the right side, the electric force $\vec{F}_e$ can be computed via Coulomb's Law, and it will point in the same direction as $\vec{dr}$, which means that $\cos\theta=1$, we can forget about the vectors there, and we can move $\vec{F}_e$ out of the integral, thus, the electrostatic potential energy $U$ will be